saumitraaditya/edgevpnio.github.io/_pages/home.md

 **Scalable and self-configuring:** EdgeVPN.io is designed based on principles used in scalable, ring-structured key/value stores and peer-to-peer overlays, there are no central VPN traffic bottlenecks, and the network scales and configures itself as nodes are added/removed

 **Run existing software:** EVio exposes virtual Ethernet network interfaces and private IP addresses allowing existing and future Ethernet/IP based software stacks to run, unmodified.
 It can provide a virtual cluster of Docker containers across edge/cloud resources.
-Integration with [Kubernetes](https://kubernetes.io) is forthcoming.

 **Deploy anywhere:** EVio transparently connects edge devices with private addresses behind Network Address Translators (NATs) and firewalls, as well as cloud computing resources, encrypting and tunneling traffic peer-to-peer across the Internet